Eaglehawk–Inglewood railway line

 The Eaglehawk–Inglewood line is a disused railway line in northern Victoria, Australia.
-It links the Piangil line to the Manangatang and Sea Lake lines.
-It was opened in 1876.
+It links the Piangil line to the Manangatang and Sea Lake lines and was opened in 1876.

 Operations

 The line operated using the Train Order Working system of safeworking.
-A crossing loop is provided at Bridgewater.
-The maximum speed limit is 50 km/h, with all mainline locomotives permitted, albeit with some speed restrictions.
-The line was booked out of service in May 2007.
+A crossing loop was provided at Bridgewater.
+The maximum speed limit was 50 km/h, with all mainline locomotives permitted, albeit with some speed restrictions.

-Flood damage in January 2011 resulted in several sections of the track suffering ballast wash aways as well as bridge damage which has not been fixed (as of July 2018).
+The line was booked out of service in May 2007, but the last train service/excursion to use the line was in October 2008, with R761 and T356 hauling a 'Steaming Up Broadway' Tour to Wycheproof and then heading to Newport via the line to Eaglehawk.
+Flood damage in January 2011 resulted in damage to bridges and ballast washaways on several sections of track, which had not been repaired as of July 2018.

-Sections of rail near Bridgewater have been pulled up to be reused in several Standard Gauge conversion projects in that part of Victoria.
+Sections of rail near Bridgewater have been pulled up to be reused in several standard gauge conversion projects in that part of Victoria.

+As of December 2022, the junction at Eaglehawk was disconnected from the Swan Hill line and ripped up, with the line no longer able to be accessed.